Youth Baseball & SoftballSummer 2022Registration will run from April 18th through May 9th

 ➢ are automatically assigned to teams

 Team assignments are completed according to a child’s respective school attendance area and the time his or her registration is received.
-We will not have a late registraiton period.
+We will not have a late registration period.

-Participants not residing within the Ann Arbor Public School District are considered non-resident and must pay the respective non-resident fee.
+Participants not residing within the Ann Arbor Public School District are considered non-residents and must pay the respective non-resident fee.